aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/docs/musicxml/musicxml.rst

 Musicxml
 =====

 The music was originally typeset in Finale.
-This format does not allow for convenient digimusicological analysis.
+This format is proprietary and does not allow for convenient digimusicological analysis.
 We release the scores in musicXML format.